tc39/notes/es9/2018-03/mar-21.md

 AK: Except that it lets the private fields and methods be in scope

 JRL: That's not what it's being used for today

-RJE: we are 5min over, should we extends it

 DE: Do we have consensus for this to go stage 3?